Missouri Town 1855

 During your self-guided tour, our living history interpreters, heirloom crops, and heritage breed livestock will tell the story of daily life in the small 19th century towns of this region.
 Special events throughout the year focus on particular aspects of the community, from politics to music to life on the farm.

 The museum is situated on rolling, grassy land, with a gravel lane through the center of the site.
 Please traverse with care.
 For the safety of our livestock and interpreters, pets are not permitted in the village.

 Missouri Town 1855 is available to rent for weddings and other special events.
 Click here for details.

 Historic Sites Event Calendar

 Drive-Thru History Tuesdays

 Every Tuesday, visitors can drive their own personal vehicle into Missouri Town 1855 to explore the village and visit with our interpreters.
 Your self-guided tour begins at the Visitor Center where admission is purchased; a site map and driving instructions will be provided.
-Pre-scheduled visits are encourage.
+Pre-scheduled visits are encouraged.
 Discounts are available for large, pre-scheduled groups.
-Email or call 816-229-8980, ext.
+Email email@example.com or call 816-229-8980, ext.
 106 to arrange your group tour.

 8010 E Park Road, Lee's Summit, MO 64086 View Map